ADSWT518/bicycle-active-safety-system/README.md

 # Bicycle Active Safety System
-??A set of devices for danger detection and auto-reaction.
+:bike:A set of devices for danger detection and auto-reaction.

 Group project for "Engineering Practice"(ME210) in SJTU.